a warm

 Language Schools

 The highly visual and entertaining Language School Tours with costumed Living History actors run all year.
-They are devised to suit students learning English.
+They are devised specifically to suit students learning English by their visual and immersive, interactive nature.
 Active participation is encouraged.

 Guided Walks at Dalkey Castle